aaa-ncnu-ie/pcf-pipelines/pcf-cfops-backup/README.md

 # PCF Backup using CFOps

 This is an example of a Concourse CI pipeline that performs automated nightly backups of a complete PCF deployment by using the [CFOps backup tool](http://www.cfops.io/).
-The pipeline also demonstrates the integration of backup scripts with a shared file storage system via ```scp``` in order to store the created backup files and to perform the cleanup of older backup files from it.
+The pipeline also demonstrates the integration of backup scripts with a shared file storage system via ```aws``` in order to store the created backup files.
+The ```s3``` bucket should be configured to cleanup older backups as per your retention policy.

 ![Pipeline screenshot](https://raw.githubusercontent.com/pivotalservices/concourse-pipeline-samples/master/common/images/pcf-cfops-backup-pipeline.jpg)